 Spiritualism has no founding prophet, no dogma, creed or scriptures.
 Since the initial manifestations that marked the advent of Modern Spiritualism at Hydesville, New York, in 1848, to this day, Spirit has continuously revealed itself through the dedicated services of our mediums in order to teach, guide, comfort, encourage and heal.

-Spiritualism is founded on observable facts, irrefutable evidence and truth not blind faith, but sound knowledge.
+Spiritualism's foundation is; observable facts, irrefutable evidence and truth, not blind faith, but sound knowledge.
 The individual search for truth is the prerogative of every Spiritualist.
 It is a search that requires intelligence, curiosity, discernment, spiritual aspiration and, often, a sense of humour.

 As a way of life, Spiritualism engages our entire being in an effort to attain our true spiritual nature, our highest and best, a higher ground from which to live our lives.
 This is not a simple task.
 It requires a conscious effort to think good thoughts, to speak kind and loving words, to reach out and help those in need and to act for the good of all concerned.
 It also means to honour our God-given gifts and share them with others.
 Essentially, it is to live in joy, give generously, show loving-kindness toward all, appreciate God's creation and be thankful for everything.